electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 Apps signed with the "Apple Development" certificate cannot be submitted to Mac App Store.
 For that purpose, apps must be signed with the "Apple Distribution" certificate instead.
 But note that apps signed with the "Apple Distribution" certificate cannot run directly.
 They must be also be signed by Apple to be able to run, which will only be possible after downloading the app from the Mac App Store.

-#### Other Certificates
+#### Other certificates

 You may notice that there are also other kinds of certificates.